Eventual-Inc/Daft/docs-v2/quickstart.md

 # Quickstart

+!!! failure "todo(docs): Are there too many sections?"

 !!! failure "todo(docs): Incorporate SQL examples"

 In this quickstart, you will learn the basics of Daft's DataFrame and SQL API and the features that set it apart from frameworks like Pandas, PySpark, Dask, and Ray.